 In light of this, here some comments on the articles.

 - 1) “Focus on the basics and continue to grow”.
 Yes, but, which are the basics?
 There are different basics depending on the context in which you operate.
 Do we mean start to deploy a small number of devices and then grow the number of devices?
 I would also add “focus on requirement-led basics, design, analyse, and, then, maybe continue to grow”.
 It really depends on the context.
 There is not one rule for everything.
 There are millions of context-based rules.

 - 2) I have not really seen Motorola and Blackberry trying to do IoT.
 Talking about failures is unfair.
 The IoT is complex.
 It is not a plug and play story as has been described sometimes.

 - 3) Integration is a key word in the IoT.
 We do IoT if we do integration and if we do partnerships.
 Otherwise, we do not do the IoT.
 A bit like security, it should be by-design otherwise we are creating hackable solutions.

 - 4) I agree with geographical diversification, but there is also geographic harmonization.
-There are some IoT solutions strongly local and domestic.
+There are some IoT solutions strongly local and domestic, although there are issues like geographic restrictions for the use of internet, and solutions as Troypoint’s suggested vpn for kodi is one of the great options for this.
 There are some others global by definition.
 China is a big opportunity.
 No doubt about that, but the opportunity is everywhere because of the IoT objectives: transforming spaces and contexts for making them more efficient, cost-effective and resource-effective.